All Episodes

 As a group, occupants of small cars are more likely to die in crashes than those in bigger, heavier vehicles, according to data from the government, the insurance industry, and the National Academy of Sciences.

-The uh the newest small vehicles, of course, meet today's strict safety standards and can be laden with the latest safety hardware, such as stability control and side airbags.
+The newest small vehicles, of course, meet today's strict safety standards and can be laden with the latest safety hardware, such as stability control inside airbags.

 They're safer than ever.

-I mean, if you're driving one of these little bubble cars and you think you're gonna have a crash, go get a second or third bubble car to crash with you, and you might overpower the SUV that's gonna hit you.
+I mean, if you're driving one of these little bubble cars and you think you're going to have a crash, go get a second or third bubble car to crash with you, and you might overpower the SUV that's going to hit you.

 If the switch to smaller, lighter vehicles continues to grow, the result could be anywhere from dozens to thousands of traffic deaths that would have been avoided in bigger vehicles.

-This according to Do I need to read any more?
+This is according to, do I need to read any more?

 Is this not obvious?